-When it comes to cybercrime, small and mid-sized organisations cannot simply rest on their last update to provide them with enough protection for tomorrow.
+When it comes to cybercrime, small and mid-sized organizations cannot simply rest on their last update to provide them with enough protection for tomorrow.
 Cybercrime is constantly changing how it attacks businesses.

-In order to get a user to download and open the document, cyber criminals are using social engineering techniques via email.
-These emails can appear to come from other employees, clients or people who may need to be in contact with your organisation such as vendors.
+In order to get a user to download and open the document, cybercriminals are using social engineering techniques via email.
+These emails can appear to come from other employees, clients, or people who may need to be in contact with your organization such as vendors.

 Long gone are the days of poorly constructed scam emails claiming they would send you thousands of dollars for your personal details.
 Today’s attacks are sophisticated and appear more authentic than ever before.
 Hackers will research a business and find out where they are vulnerable.
-For instance, a company that accepts CVs from potential applicants via email are a prime target for today’s cyber criminals.
+For instance, a company that accepts CVs from potential applicants via email is a prime target for today’s cybercriminals.

 They will send the person accepting the CVs a ZIP file or malware-infected document containing their alleged credentials.
 The unsuspected employee will open the file, infecting the company in the process.
 Since many people are unaware of this tactic, it has a relatively high success rate.

 What you can do: If possible, do not publish email addresses on your company website and avoid accepting documents like CVs as an attachment.
 If you must solicit information from people you do not know, it’s best to have them copy and paste the text in the body of the email.
 And, as always, follow best email security practices at all times.